 Section 3.
 Required Participation.
 All active collegiate members are required to attend chapter business meetings, initiation ceremonies and recruitment-related responsibilities.
 All other required participation is to be determined by the individual chapter and in accordance with the Policies of Alpha Chi Omega Fraternity.

-ALPHA OMICRON

 Section 4.
 Member Release and Waiver.